okonet/vegandollhouse.com/content/recipes/vegan-gluten-free-tofurkey.md

-+++
-author = "Robin Means"
-title = "Vegan Gluten-free Tofurkey" section = "recipes" date = "2013-12-01 02:19:31 +0000"
-thumbnail = "/images/tofurkey4.jpg"
+---
+author: Robin Means
+date: 2013-12-01 02:19:31 +0000
-thumbnailAlt = "Vegan Thanksgiving Tofu Heart w/ stuffing" description = "Vegan, organic, and gluten-free, this is a healthy alternative to eating turkey on Thanksgiving." tags = []
+description: Vegan, organic, and gluten-free, this is a healthy alternative to eating turkey on Thanksgiving.
-+++
+section: recipes
+tags: []
+thumbnail: /images/tofurkey4.jpg
+thumbnailAlt: Vegan Thanksgiving Tofu Heart w/ stuffing
+title: Vegan Gluten-free Tofurkey
+---

 I don't mind the store bought tofurky, and actually really like the stuffing that the Turtle Island Tofurky has inside of it.
 Even Trader Joe's had a vegan tofurky this year (I have one in my freezer, but haven't actually sampled it yet).
 However, as far as I know, all of the store-bought ones are high in gluten, and I have quite a few people in my life who try to avoid eating gluten.
 That is how the birth of the homemade gluten-free tofurkey came about.